abedeen/Makkajai-Dev-challenge-task/sales-tax-problem-1/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file (if you create one) for details.
+This project is licensed under the MIT License - see the `LICENSE` file.

 -----